-A reserve fund has been established to partially provide for this sanitary landfill site closure and post-closure liability.
-The reserve fund balance at December 31, 2018 is \$17,537 (2017 - \$14,792).
+A reserve fund has been established for sanitary landfill activity and funds could be utilized for this sanitary landfill site closure and post-closure liability.
+The reserve fund balance at December 31, 2019 is \$21,649 (2018 - \$17,537).

 The Corporation, with Council approval, has commenced an Individual Environmental Assessment (EA) for the expansion of the W12A landfill site.
-Work on the undertaking has progressed to the stage of submission of the proposed Amended Terms of Reference for approval by the Minister of the Environment, Conservation and Parks.
+The Minister of the Environment, Conservation and Parks approved the proposed Amended Terms of Reference for the undertaking in July, 2019.
 Successful completion of this EA process will result in extension of the anticipated closure date and an increase in the remaining waste disposal capacity currently assumed in the determination of the liability.